 Bringing the garden indoors: how nature inspired William Morris

-A new exhibition at Standen house and garden in West Sussex explores how nature inspired the work of William Morris (1834-1896).
-More than any other British designer of the decorative arts, Morris brought the natural world indoors through the many wallpapers and textiles he produced during his lifetime.
+More than any other British designer of the decorative arts, William Morris brought the natural world indoors through the many wallpapers and textiles he produced during his lifetime.
 He drew on countryside and hedgerow plants to populate his patterns and he looked to old-fashioned flowers from the garden to inform his designs.
 Discover how Morris helped transform interior decoration in late Victorian Britain and made a lasting impact on garden design into the 20th century.

 Some of William Morris's designs